Last updated - August 20, 2021

 How a broken URL affects your store’s SEO?

 Along with customers, search engines will also start to judge if your URLs are leading to broken links.
-If your inactive URL has a lot of external links pointing to it, all that traffic that could’ve contributed to a better page rank is wasted.
+If your inactive URL has a lot of external links pointing to it, all that traffic that would have contributed to a better page rank is wasted.
 This will affect the ranking of your entire site, and may eventually affect business.
 Thus, you can see a URL redirect would be the best solution that would get you out of this mess.

-You can redirect the users looking for the old product’s URL to the URL of the product that is replacing it.
+You can redirect users looking for the old product’s URL to the URL of the product that is replacing it.
 Or even a similar product that can be a substitute for the old one.
 This way, any potential customer who clicks a link to the old product page URL will land on the new page without considerable delay.

 What are the types of URL redirects?